MeetanshiInc/Magento-2-Shipping-Per-Product/README.md

 * **Maximum Order Amount:** Define the maximum order amount allowed for using this shipping method.
 * **Sort Order:** Set the display order for this shipping method among others

-### Step 2: A Shipping Rates for Individual Products
+### Step 2: Add Shipping Rates for Individual Products

 ![2_Set-Shipping-Rate-for-Product](https://github.com/user-attachments/assets/15ef8cfd-5525-4844-a137-27d0ea6b1be0)